ishaan-upadhyay/PCKTcap/README.md

 PCKTcap requires root privileges to run when actually capturing packets, so you will need to run it with `sudo`.
 It can be stopped using `Ctrl+C`.

-While a capture is ongoing, you can navigate to `http://localhost:3000` in the browser to view it, and previous captures.
-Alternatively, to view past captures, run the following
+Once done, you can navigate to `http://localhost:3000` in the browser to view it, and previous captures.
+To view the captures, you will need to run the web server, as done below.

 ```bash
 cd pcktcap